20 East State Street,

+Doylestown is 40 miles north of Philadelphia’s City Hall and is the county seat of Bucks County.
 The County Theater opened September 3, 1938 with the movie “Little Miss Broadway” starring Shirley Temple.
 The original seating capacity was for 700 and the theater was equipped with air conditioning.
 Architects Edward Silverman and Abraham Levy designed the theater.
 The County Theater replaced a prior theater, the Strand Theater, which was built in 1925, but suffered a fire.
 Sunday movies began on November 17, 1940, ending a ban on Sunday movies in Doylestown.

 In the mid-1950’s, yellow ceramic tiles and upper blue tiles were added to the facade, which with the original lower blue tiles, gave it the distinctive look.
 Eventually, the theatre fell on hard times.
 In the early-1980’s the auditorium was divided into two auditoriums and those auditoriums were shortened, so apartments could be built in the part of the original auditorium that included the stage.
 In the 1980’s, the neon letters on the vertical tower went dim.
 In the early-1990’s, different theatre operators tried, but the theatre was closed for months at a time.
 Because of TV & multiplexes, the County Theater was no longer viable for daily mainstream blockbuster movies.

 The County Theater was reopened for arthouse films on February 5, 1993, by a nonprofit organization, Closely Watched Films Inc., a local film society that had been showing art films in Doylestown since 1982.
 “Enchanted April” was the film which reopened the theater that day, and ever since, the County Theater has enchanted film fans with arthouse films, classics, and special presentations.
 The nonprofit organization became the owner of the theater on April 1, 1997.